 I take a shuttle over to the Pronos Penitentiary Facility, a penal colony built on the southern pole.
 We’re talking right on top of the damn thing, too, so cold my dick shrinks to the size of my pinky toe upon exiting the shuttle.

 I find the man I’m looking for on a long list of pending transfers, and arrange for a room to brief the prisoner.
 He comes to the room escorted by six nervous guards.
 I say nervous because the human tank standing between them can probably eat a shock stick and shit out a light bulb.
 Crazy Eddie is seven feet tall and weighs over four hundred pounds.
 I can’t remember if he has a surname.
-After looking into eyes that hold more than a hint of madness, I decide Crazy is an apt first name for the best pass blocker in the universe.
+After looking into eyes that hold more than a hint of madness, I decide Crazy is an apt first name for the best pass blocker in the Universe.
 It’s rumored he can teleport, but of course only when no one is looking.
 Crazy Eddie refuses to use an environment sleeve inside of his exosuit, thereby making any breach of the protective shell fatal.
 He says it allows him to move faster.
 I figure he just doesn’t like the suit sock.
 The sock is a one-piece jumpsuit that regulates all sorts of physical things but has the tensile sensation of wearing a blanket of squirming worms.
 So yeah, gross.

 “I know you,” Crazy Eddie pronounces as soon as the guards leave the room.
 “You’re that mad bastard who shot a bee a few years back.
 How come you’re not in here with me?”